Shinmera/qtools/README.md

       (let ((slot (qtools:to-method-name (or name (form-fiddle:lambda-name *method*))))) (with-widget-class (widget-class)
           `(set-widget-class-option ',widget-class :override '(,slot ,name)))))

+In this example we're using [form-fiddle](http://github.com/Shinmera/form-fiddle) to parse the method form.
+Using a library like that to ensure proper destructuring is important, as otherwise it's easy to accidentally butcher the method form, or get the wrong information.

 ### Extending the menu definition
 The menu definition form allows for arbitrary content types, so you may add new ones yourself by using `define-menu-content-type`.
 Each content type definition can return two values: an initform and a side-form.
 The initform will be put into the initialization function for the menu and thus evaluated when the widget is created.
 The side-form is put alongside the initializer definition and thus evaluated during compilation.
 If your menu type needs to modify the widget class in some way, that should be done through the side-forms.
 If it needs to connect signals, add items, or perform similar actions that involve Qt, that should go into the initform.
 You can call the expansion of other component types using `build-menu-content`.
 During the time your content-type function is run, `*widget*` is bound to the class-name of the widget and during initialization it is bound to the actual widget instance.